kubernetes/enhancements/keps/sig-instrumentation/1668-trace-context-propagation/README.md

 * [Mutating admission webhook which injects trace context for demo](https://github.com/Hellcatlk/mutating-trace-admission-controller/tree/trace-ot)
 * [Instrumentation of Kubernetes components for demo](https://github.com/Hellcatlk/kubernetes/pull/1)
 * [Instrumentation of Kubernetes components for demo based on KEP647](https://github.com/Hellcatlk/kubernetes/pull/3)
-* refactor [Log tracking](https://github.com/kubernetes/enhancements/pull/1961) KEP to Trace popagating
+* refactor [Log tracking](https://github.com/kubernetes/enhancements/pull/1961) KEP to Trace Context Propagation
 <!--
 Major milestones in the lifecycle of a KEP should be tracked in this section.
 Major milestones might include: